Victoria has declared a State of Emergency due to coronavirus (COVID-19).

 Our customer service and call centres are closed until further notice.

 We are prioritising critical certificate or registration requests.
-For critical needs only:
+For critical requests only:

 If you've recently given birth in Victoria, you'll need to register your newborn baby with the Registry of Births, Deaths and Marriages.
 All births must be registered within 60 days of the child being born.
 There is no fee to register.